mllite/sklearn2sql-demo/notebooks/sql_rationale.md

 * SQL deployment is not harmful for the database.
 It can be applied "read-only" (simply execute a select statement).
 No othe r DDL statement (create , drop, alter) is used.
 * SQL deployment is practical : you can send it by email and execute the SQL in any production environment.
 * SQL is re-usable : as a developer, you can execute it from any SQL-aware programming language (java, perl, C++, python, SQL, ..., almost all ;)
-* SQL is almost natural language : one can read it and check that it does what is expected (the model becomes a white box, where its original form is usually a python or R black box).
+* SQL is almost natural language : one can read it and check that it does what is expected.
+The model becomes a white box, where its original form is usually a serialized binary black box (python pickle or R RDS, etc).
 * SQL is debuggable : one can read it and correct minor errors without difficulty.
 * SQL is transparent : one can check that such or such logic is implemented, such or such sensitive column is not used for scoring etc (privacy)
 * The SQL output maps perfectly with the machine learning model.
 For a scikit-learn model , any column that is produced with 'predict' or 'predict_proba' is present in the SQL output with a name reflecting its semantics : Decision, Proba_class0, Proba_class1, Proba_class2, etc. The same applies for regressions or outlier detection models.